tachiyomiorg/website/src/help/faq/README.md

 1. Choose an option like `Smart list` or `Prioritize source`.
 1. Go back to MangaPark's chapter list and refresh it.

-### Mangakakalot/Manganelo
+### Mangabox

 #### What does `Page list is empty` mean?
-**Mangakakalot**/**Manganelo** has created new entries for manga again on their site.
+**Mangakakalot**/**Manganelo** have created new entries for manga on their sites again.
 Some old entries are obsolete and will not work.
-To resolve this, [migrate](/help/guides/source-migration/#source-migration) the manga From **Mangakakalot**/**Manganelo** source to another source.
+To resolve this, [migrate](/help/guides/source-migration/#source-migration) the manga from **Mangakakalot**/**Manganelo** to another source.

 #### What does `Source URL has changed` mean?
 This means that the manga is dead and needs to be migrated from **Mangakakalot**/**Manganelo** to a different source.
 Refer to the guide for **Page list is empty** above.

 #### How do I fix the `Image could not be decoded` error?
-Open manga in Webview and wait for the image to comes up.
-If the image isn't loading you will need to look elsewhere to read that particular manga.
+Open the manga in WebView and wait for the image to comes up.
+If the image isn't loading you will need to look elsewhere to read that particular manga, as some Mangabox sources, such as Mangakakalot, are now blocking entire regions.

 ### Webtoons

 #### How do I fix the `Page list is empty` error?
 You will have to open the manga entry in WebView and verify your age, as Webtoons has recently added age verifications on their site.

+### Japscan

-### Why are some Japscan chapters no loading?
+#### Why are some Japscan chapters not loading?
 Japscan has some manga that are scrambled using a different algorithm than others on their site.
 If you encounter a manga being scrambled, use a different source to read.

 ### KissManga

 #### Why is the KissManga extension missing?
-**KissManga** is extension has been removed, as they have been blocking 3rd party apps & adblockers.
-Please migrate KissManga favorites in the library to a different source and uninstall the extension.
+The **KissManga** extension has been removed, as they have been blocking 3rd party apps & adblockers.
+Please migrate KissManga favorites in your library to a different source and uninstall the extension.

 ::: aside
 Read more about source migration [here](/help/guides/source-migration/#source-migration)